univrs/vudo.univrs.io/MOBILE_ANALYSIS.md

 # VUDO Mobile Analysis Report

+**Last Updated**: 2025-12-22

 ## Executive Summary

 **Root Cause:** The Three.js WebGL Canvas in `MyceliumBackground.tsx` can fail silently on mobile browsers, blocking the entire React app from rendering.

-The current mobile detection only reduces node count but still attempts WebGL rendering.
+**Status**: FIXED - All issues have been resolved:
+- Mobile detection and WebGL support check implemented
+- StaticBackground fallback created for mobile devices
+- WebGLErrorBoundary added to catch runtime errors
+- Unnecessary Suspense wrapper removed from App.tsx
+- darkMode: 'class' added to Tailwind config

 ## Comparison of Sites